ayush-patel1/ayush-patel1/README.md

-Here's an attractive README file for your GitHub profile:
 Hi there, I'm Ayush Patel 👋

 I'm a passionate software developer and competitive coder pursuing a B.Tech in Information Technology at NIT Raipur.
 I love exploring new technologies and building innovative projects.